-Chief Medical Officer
+Chief Medical Advisor

-Ann Rosar, M.B.A.
+Ann A. Rosar, M.B.A.

-Vice President of Finance, Corporate Secretary
+Vice President of Finance

 Ann Rosar joined our company as Controller January 2015 and was named Vice President of Finance in April 2016.
-Ms. Rosar has over 20 years of finance experience within publicly held companies and more than 15 years of experience focusing on regulatory reporting requirements.
-Prior to serving as VP of Finance at Heat Biologics, Ms. Rosar served as Manager of Financial Reporting and Accounting for LipoScience, Inc. (acquired by LabCorp), a provider of specialized cardiovascular diagnostic tests, from 2013 to 2015.
+Ms. Rosar has over 20 years of experience in finance with publicly held companies and more than 15 years of experience regarding regulatory reporting requirements.
+Prior to joining Heat Biologics, Ms. Rosar served as Manager of Financial Reporting and Accounting for LipoScience, Inc. (acquired by LabCorp), a provider of specialized cardiovascular diagnostic tests, from 2013 to 2015.
 From 2007 until 2013 she served in various roles at DARA Biosciences, Inc. (now Midatech Pharma US), an oncology supportive care pharmaceutical company, including Vice President of Finance, Chief Accounting Officer and Controller.
-Earlier in her career, Ms. Rosar had also been responsible for Securities and Exchange Commission reporting, audits and budget analysis at the business integration software provider, Cicero, Inc. (formerly Level 8 Systems); as well as Senior Financial Analyst-Business Operations for Nextel Communications.
+Earlier in her career, Ms. Rosar had also been responsible for Securities and Exchange Commission reporting, audits and budget analysis at Cicero, Inc. (formerly Level 8 Systems) a business integration software provider; as well as Senior Financial Analyst-Business Operations for Nextel Communications.
 Ms. Rosar received an MBA in Finance with high honors from the University of Houston and received her undergraduate degrees from North Carolina State University.

-Vice President, CMC
+Vice President, Clinical Development

 As Vice President of clinical development, Lori McDermott oversees the strategic and operational aspects of clinical drug development for Heat Biologics, as well as for the company’s subsidiary, Pelican Therapeutics.

 As Vice President of Chemistry and Manufacturing Controls, Gary Vinson is responsible for all manufacturing and analytical development for Heat Biologics, as well as for the company's subsidiary, Pelican Therapeutics.
 He has more than 20 years of experience in the pharmaceutical, CRO/CMO and biotechnology industries, in technical, development and quality roles.
 Prior to joining Heat, he held roles as Vice President, Pharmaceutical Development at a specialty pharmaceutical company, BioDelivery Sciences, and at Aldagen, a clinical-stage regenerative medicine company developing adult cell therapies.
 His responsibilities have included leading manufacturing, analytical development and quality organizations, and he has significant experience developing CDMO outsourcing relationships from pre-IND through to registration.
 Mr. Vinson founded and was Managing Partner of The Perdoceo Group, LLC, a consulting firm providing CMC support to biotechnology and pharmaceutical clients.
 He began his career with Glaxo, Inc. and worked at Magellan Laboratories, where he was a principal in establishing the pharmaceutics group to provide contract development and manufacturing of clinical trial materials.
-He received his B.S.
+Mr. Vinson received his B.S.
 In Chemistry from North Carolina State University and holds CPGP (Certified GMP Professional) and RAC (Regulatory Affairs Certification) certifications.